sostock/HalfIntegers.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/sostock/HalfIntegers.jl/badge.svg?branch=master)](https://coveralls.io/github/sostock/HalfIntegers.jl?branch=master)

 This package provides data types for half-integer numbers.
-In the context of this package, any number *n*/2 where *n* is an integer is considered a half-integer -- contrary to the common definition, ``n`` does not have to be odd, i.e., the integers are a subset of the half-integers.
+In the context of this package, any number *n*/2 where *n* is an integer is considered a half-integer – contrary to the common definition, *n* does not have to be odd, i.e., the integers are a subset of the half-integers.

 For example, the `HalfInt` type provided by this package can be used to represent numbers